midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 > `compactc` must statically detect when a contract-typed ledger state field might not be initialized and report an informative error.

+### No Calling Circuits of Contract Parameters in Constructors

+Contract references may be passed as parameters to constructors, but the current proposal does not allow the invocation of circuits on those references *within the constructor*.
+This restriction is intended to limit initial implementation complexity and might be lifted in a later version.

+> `compactc` must statically detect the possibility of an inter-contract call in a constructor and report an informative error.

 ### Contract Types May Not Appear in Circuit Parameter/Return Types

 To minimize the complexity of the contract runtime, contracts may not be passed as arguments to circuits.
 This constraint